 Habitat Moist forests along water courses between 1200 and 2400 m asl.

 RHS Hardiness Rating H2

-This tender tree was introduced from Thailand to Sydney by the Australian botanist and horticulturist Peter Valder, and from there scions reached Firma C. Esveld in Boskoop, from which source material was distributed to other maple enthusiasts in Europe (J. Harris, pers. comm.
+This tender tree was introduced from Thailand to Sydney by the Australian botanist and horticulturist Peter Valder, and from there scions reached Plantentuin Esveld in Boskoop, from which source material was distributed to other maple enthusiasts in Europe (J. Harris, pers. comm.
 2006).
 The species survived for a decade at Esveld but was eventually killed by frost, and A. calcaratum was feared lost from cultivation (van Gelderen & van Gelderen 1999), it seemingly not persisting in Sydney.
-Fortunately this was not the case, as it is grown by James Harris at Mallet Court Nursery, in a polytunnel, where it seeds freely and breeds true, enabling it to be made commercially available – and it is also now growing again at Esveld.
+Fortunately this was not the case as it is grown by James Harris at Mallet Court Nursery, in a polytunnel, where it seeds freely and breeds true, enabling it to be made commercially available – and it is also now growing again at Esveld.
 Young plants are therefore occasional in cultivation, offered periodiically by both Esveld and Mallet Court, though require a warm, sheltered position to prosper.
 A specimen at Arboretum Wespelaar benefits from a microclimate beneath mature Pinus nigra subsp. laricio, where temperatures can be as much as 5° C warmer than surrounding areas (K. Camelbeke, pers. comm.
 2020).
 A specimen in central Italy was killed in temperatures of –7° C (A. Biagioli, pers. comm.
 2020).
 Though the tree is reported as evergreen, at Wespelaar it is deciduous, appearing evergreen with tough foliage before losing its leaves in autumn (K. Camelbeke, pers. comm.
 2020).
 Its new growth is spectacularly deep red, while its young bark is a vibrant green.